One of the most vexing questions for me as an expat in Mexico has been what to do about health insurance.

-I question it would be much different if he had been covered by Obamacare.
-In the same situation, would I just spend away my whole retirement savings out-of-pocket costs until it’s gone, then to add insult to injury, have to spend my time in recovery and beyond trying to figure out how to financially survive?
+Many people in the U.S. are scared silly that in the event of a major illness they would have to spend their whole retirement savings out-of-pocket costs until it’s gone.
+Then to add insult to injury, many have to spend their time in recovery and beyond trying to figure out how to financially survive.

 Related: Mexico: What is the difference between ISSSTE and IMSS by Quora -

 Monica Paxon's "English Speaker's Guide to Medical Care in Mexico."

 Barron's reports on the real cost of healthcare in retirement.
 While hard to pin down exactly, none of the numbers are good news.

 Next up: One of the great things about practicing Spanish with Skype practice partners is that you become enlightened to the fact that maybe they too have an excellent quality of life.
 So why do we only compare ours to the worst in the world, not the best?

 [left - book on renting in Mexico, click to purchase.]

 I'm a partner with Ventanas Mexico and the author of "If Only I Had a Place," on renting in Mexico.

 My first love was writing the "Interactive Guide to Learning Spanish Free Online,' which is geared to older adults thinking about moving or retiring to a Spanish-speaking country.